 The regime is designed to balance the objectives of a sustainable Yukon placer mining industry with responsibility and environmental stewardship.

-KPMA is proud to present a new Placer Safety Manual
+KPMA is proud to present the 2020 Placer Safety Manual

 Developed with support from Yukon Worker’s Compensation Health & Safety Board